 0% Approval Rating: Despite his soothing, charismatic voice and a virtual monopoly on airtime in Post-nuclear holocaust America, President Eden is widely considered a joke by the people of the Wasteland.
 In fact, many people assume he's either an old pre-war broadcast playing on a loop, or a crazy guy broadcasting from a bunker somewhere.
-However, when the Enclave makes their appearance on the scene after a 35 year absence, he quickly reaches Not-So-Harmless Villain status.
-And the latter suggestion wasn't far off when in a later quest that involves retrieving an important item for the Brotherhood of Steel, you end up getting captured and hauled in that very bunker.
+However, when the Enclave makes their appearance on the scene after a 35 year absence, he quickly reaches Not-So-Harmless Villain status, what with the wanton genocide of Wastelanders left-and-right.
+And the latter suggestion wasn't far off when in a later quest that involves retrieving an important item for the Brotherhood of Steel, you end up getting captured and hauled in that very bunker - specifically, a well-armed and well-fortified secret base.

 Nearly all of the Vaults you encounter are the unfortunate aftermaths of one of Vault-Tec's experiments that went horribly right.